z/OS ISPF Editor: Overlay Line Command

 How to Overlay One or More Lines

-1. First, type C in the prefix area of the first line you want to move or copy data from.
-But, don’t press Enter just yet!
+Cin the prefix area of the first line you want to move or copy data from.
+But, don’t press Enter just yet! - Next, type

 Example: Overlay the first line onto the second.